 Each word (a token in CollateX language) is assigned an even number; thus, 2, 4, 6, etc., leaving the uneven numbers free in case of additions.
 The encoding of each place of variation is given as <app from="10" n="CTP2:entity=WBP:line=2" to="12" type="main">.
 In this particular case, "10" refers to what would be position five within the line.
 It could have said "from="10" and "to="10", which would have referred to a single word in the base text.
-Instead, we have "from="10" and "to="12," corresponding to positions 5 and 6 in the line.
-By contrast, the following word, "ynough" appears on its own. app from="14" n="CTP2:entity=WBP:line=2" to="14" type="main">.
+Instead, "from="10" and "to="12," corresponding to positions 5 and 6 in the line.
+By contrast, the following word, "ynough" appears on its own. <app from="14" n="CTP2:entity=WBP:line=2" to="14" type="main">.

-In between the element attributes that determine the position in the line, we have another one, n="CTP2:entity=WBP:line=2," pointing out at the exact place in which this is occurring in the Wife of Bath's Prologue.
-The attribute states that we are referring to line 2 of the entity "Wife of Bath's Prologue," which is part of the Canterbury Tales Project phase 2.
-In this file, we observe the effects of Robinson's double structure system in which one can decide to call the text of the work (a section of the Canterbury Tales known as "The Wife of Bath's Prologue").
-One could have, similarly, called upon a particular line within a specific document by using a different URI.
+Between the element attributes that determine the position in the line, there is another one, n="CTP2:entity=WBP:line=2," pointing out at the exact place in which this is occurring in the Wife of Bath's Prologue.
+The attribute refers to line 2 of the entity "Wife of Bath's Prologue," which is part of the Canterbury Tales Project phase 2.
 The final attribute within the app entity is type="main."
-This indicates that the section in question is present as opposed to text not present (type="om") or to a physical gap (type="lac").
-On the next line of code in figure 1, we find the <lem> element with an attribute "Base," the lemma against which all witnesses are compared and which has been tuned during the collation process to present the words in positions 10 and 12 together as a phrase.
+This indicates that the section in question is present as opposed to text not present (type="om") or to a physical gap in the document (type="lac").
+The next line of code in figure 1, shows the <lem> element with an attribute "Base," the lemma against which all witnesses are compared and which has been tuned during the collation process to present the words in positions 10 and 12 together as a phrase.
 Thus, the lemma becomes "is right," rather than being split into two lemmata, "is" and "right."
-This alignment is an improvement both for the phylogenetic analysis and for the readability of the apparatus once it is generated.
+This alignment is an improvement both for the phylogenetic analysis and for the readability of the generated apparatus.

-The following element is the reading proper, <rdg>, which has the attributes n (which has values a, b, c, etc.) and varSeq (with values 1, 2, 3, etc.).
-Both attributes are generated by Smith's Collation Editor, the tool we use for both regularization and alignment.
+The following element is a reading proper, <rdg>, which has the attribute n (with values a, b, c, etc.) and varSeq (with values 1, 2, 3, etc.).
+Both attributes are generated by Smith's Collation Editor, the tool employed for both regularization and alignment.
 Immediately, this is followed by the attribute "wit" and with the sigils of the different witnesses as value.
 The content of the element <rdg> is, in this case, two words, the reference reading from the base text, "is right," and the sigils of the individual witnesses marked up with the element <idno>.
 Each <idno> is followed by the other readings in this place of variation.